Lemoncode/react-promise-tracker/readme.md

 ## Sample with areas:

-There are some times we need define several spinners in our app.
-For example, imagine a product list app with a shopping cart section.
+Using react-promise-tracker as is will just display a single spinner in your page, there are cases where you want to display a given spinner only blocking certain area of the screen (e.g.: a product list app with a shopping cart section.
-We would like to show spinner while is loading the product list and other one in shopping cart pop-up section.
+We would like to block the ui (show spinner) while is loading the product, but not the rest of the user interface, and the same thing with the shopping cart pop-up section.

 ![Shopping cart sample](./readme_resources/00-shopping-cart-sample.png)